 - Create levels in this new project to match the linked model

 - Set Site Location in the Manage Tab of Revit

 - Define the Project Information under Revit’s Manage tab (at a minimum, define the Project Name)

-- Copy essential elements from the link using the Tab key on the keyboard to select (walls, floors, roofs and glazing)
+- Copy and paste essential elements from the link file using the Tab key on the keyboard to select (walls, floors, roofs and glazing)

-- Hide the linked model or use worksets to turn off
+- Hide the linked model or use worksets to control visibility

 - Analyze the host model with these copied elements only